callmesalmon/pearlOS/README.md

 [![C17](https://img.shields.io/badge/Standard-C17-A8B9CC?logo=C&labelColor=17181B)](/)
 [![BuildSys](https://img.shields.io/badge/Build%20System-GNU%20Make-0F6713?logo=GNU&labelColor=17181B&logoColor=898484)](/)

-pearlOS is an awesome operating system based of the [pidi-os](https://github.com/GandelXIV/pidi-os) project that was sadly discontinued, but I *highly* recommend you to check out the new rust-based operating system made by the [same author](https://github.com/GandelXIV);
+pearlOS is an awesome operating system based of (and a continuation of) the discontinued [pidi-os](https://github.com/GandelXIV/pidi-os).
+I *highly* recommend you to check out the new rust-based operating system made by the [same author](https://github.com/GandelXIV);
-[RezOS](https://github.com/GandelXIV/RezOS).
-But ofcourse only do that *after* you check out this project! pearlOS was made for me to learn operating system things and also to become better at C and Assembly.
+[RezOS](https://github.com/GandelXIV/RezOS). pearlOS was made for me to learn operating system things and also to become better at C and Assembly.
 I am extremely inconsistent in the way I update things and I kind of just implement things as I go so keep that in mind :P